candidato-investigo963/Computational-Neuroscience/Project_1_spike_triggered_average/README.md

 - Time window: 300 ms before each spike
 - Number of time steps: 150

-Spikes occurring before the first 300 ms are excluded.
+Spikes occurring before the first 300 ms are excluded to ensure that all stimulus segments have equal length.

-For each spike, the stimulus segment preceding it is extracted and averaged across all spikes to compute the STA.
+For each remaining spike, the stimulus segment immediately preceding the spike is extracted.
+These segments are summed and averaged across all spikes to compute the Spike-Triggered Average (STA), providing an estimate of the neuron’s linear temporal filter.

 ## Results
-The resulting STA represents the linear receptive field of the neuron.
+The computed STA shows a smooth temporal structure with a gradual increase in stimulus amplitude leading up to the spike, followed by a sharp drop immediately before spike time.

 ![Spike-Triggered Average](sta_plot.png)

+## Interpretation
+The shape of the STA is consistent with a leaky integrator model of neuronal processing.
+The neuron integrates incoming stimulus over time, but the influence of past stimuli decays progressively due to the passive properties of the membrane.
+As a result, recent stimuli contribute more strongly to spike generation than older inputs

 ## Files
 - `compute_sta.py`: function to compute the spike-triggered average